spatie/laravel-multitenancy/docs/installation/using-a-single-database.md

 Before using the following instructions, make sure you have performed [the base installation steps](/docs/laravel-multitenancy/v1/installation/base-installation) first.

- Only use the instructions on this page if you want use one database.
+ Only use the instructions on this page if you want to use one database.

 ### Migrating the database

-With the database connection set up we can migrate the landlord database.
+With the database connection set up, we can migrate the landlord database.

 First, you must publish and run the migration: